penrose/penrose/tutorial/tutorial.md

 ![triple](https://github.com/penrose/penrose/blob/docs-edit/assets/tutorial/triple.png)

-:seedling: Rest assured, you do not need to understand how it is compiled and rendered to start creating diagrams using Penrose.
+:seedling: _Rest assured, you do not need to understand how it is compiled and rendered to start creating diagrams using Penrose._

 In general, for each diagram, you will have an individual `.sub` file that contains the specific instances for the diagram, while the `.dsl` and `.sty` files can be applied to a number of different diagrams.
-For example, we can have various diagrams in the domain of Linear Algebra that visualizes different concepts with different `.dsl` files, but we would have a main `linearAlgebra.dsl` file and `linearAlgebra.sty` file.
+For example, we can have various diagrams in the domain of Linear Algebra that visualizes different concepts with different `.sub` files, but we would have a main `linearAlgebra.dsl` file and `linearAlgebra.sty` file.

-# 📖 Example (1)
+# Example (1)
 This is the first diagram we will make together.
 This is the equivalent of ```print("Hello World")``` program for Penrose.

 ![exercise 1 result](https://github.com/penrose/penrose/blob/docs-edit/assets/tutorial/2sets.png)